Wet-Codes/BytesTouchLog/README.md

 - **Real-time Attendance Tracking:** Provides instant updates and logs for student attendance.
 - **Event Management:** Supports attendance tracking for multiple events and sessions.
 - **User-friendly Interface:** Intuitive design for easy navigation and usage.
-- **Data Security:** Ensures the security and privacy of user data with robust database management.

 ---